-We have presented an image based acquisition system that quickly and efficiently estimates the scattering properties of an optically dense translucent non-homogeneous material.
-Our system enables the capture of spatially varying properties of skin at a high resolution, which was not possible earlier because of the large time requirements of previous approaches.
-Our method can also be used to estimate improved average scattering parameters for the skin more conveniently and efficiently than earlier point-
+We have presented an image-based acquisition system that quickly and efficiently estimates the scattering properties of an optically dense translucent non-homogeneous material.
+Our system allows us to capture the spatially varying properties of skin at a high resolution, which was not possible with earlier approaches because of their large time requirements.
+Our method can also be used to estimate improved average scattering parameters for the skin more conveniently and efficiently than earlier pointsampling based approaches.
+The technique is minimally invasive, using neither potentially dangerous lasers [6] or specialized equipment [17].
+Our data representation is compact and editable, with just two floating-point values per pixel, and can be used to render realistic faces under local illumination.
+Our data capture approach is a logical addition to existing face-scanning approaches e.g. [1, 16, 17] as it requires only a projector and camera.